xan105/node-ffi/README.md

 - `ignoreLoadingFail?: boolean` (false)

-The handle function will silently fail if the given library couldn't be loaded.<br />
-💡 Returns `undefined` in that case.
+When set to `true` the handle function will silently fail if the given library couldn't be loaded and return `undefined` in such case.

 - `ignoreMissingSymbol?: boolean` (false)

-The handle function will silently fail if the given library doesn't have the called symbol.<br />
-💡 Returns `undefined` in that case.
+When set to `true` the handle function will silently fail if the given library doesn't have the called symbol and return `undefined` in such case.

 - `lazy` (false)

-Use `RTLD_LAZY` (lazy-binding) on POSIX platforms when set to `true` otherwise use `RTLD_NOW`.
+When set to `true` use `RTLD_LAZY` (lazy-binding) on POSIX platforms otherwise use `RTLD_NOW`.

 - `abi?: string` (koffi: "func" | ffi-napi: "default_abi")